Mumbai: Rains choke city's lifelines, leave commuters gasping

-With CR and WR all but shut, many office-goers had to return from railway stations while several others had to take U-turns after finding even the roads flooded; only auto and taxi drivers were happy, at the expense of commuters, as they got to charge exorbitant sums
+With CR and WR all but shut, many office-goers had to return from railway stations while several others had to take U-turns after finding even the roads flooded

 The BMC’s claims of Mumbai being monsoon-ready collapsed completely yesterday with the downpour crippling transportation systems across the city, shutting down its lifelines and forcing Mumbaikars to remain indoors.